 If your child is not hungry, do not force him/her to complete a meal.
 If your child cannot finish all the food on his plate, do not force him/her to as he/she may have had enough.
 When serving meals, it will be better to serve him/her smaller servings of food and offer him/her more if he/she needs.

 c) Make food fun

-• Create stories around the food and relate it to your child’s favourite characters to teach him the value of healthy eating.
-You can say something like “Your favourite toy train needs coal to move, this food is your coal that will give you energy to run around and play”.
+- Create stories around the food and relate it to your child’s favourite characters to teach him the value of healthy eating.
+You can say something like “Your favourite toy train needs coal to move, this food is the coal that will give you energy to run around and play”.

 d) Involve your child in food preparation